AndyObtiva/glimmer/README.markdown

 #### Multi-DSL Support

 Glimmer supports two other DSLs in addition to the SWT DSL; that is Glimmer XML DSL and Glimmer CSS DSL.
 It also allows mixing DSLs, which comes in handy when doing things like using the `browser` widget.
-Glimmer automatically recognizes top-level keywords in each DSL and switches DSLs accordingly until it finishes processes the top-level keywords, at which point it switches back to the prior DSL.
+Glimmer automatically recognizes top-level keywords in each DSL and switches DSLs accordingly.
+Once done processing a top-level keyword, it switches back to the prior DSL automatically.

 For example, the SWT DSL has the following top-level keywords:
 - `shell`